dist-ribut-us/ipcrouter/dev.md

 When sending a message, the Id gets wiped, could be a problem is something tries to look at the ID after sending.

-It might make more sense to have Send() and SendQuery(callback) rather than having Query as a constructor.
-Also, maybe put service in the contructor.
+It may make sense to have Query take the callback parameter.